reflex-mev/reflex/sdk/README.md

 # Reflex SDK

-> **Part of the [Reflex MEV Protocol](../README.md) monorepo**
+> **Part of the [Reflex MEV](../README.md) monorepo**

-A TypeScript SDK for interacting with the Reflex Router contract, enabling seamless execution of MEV backruns and arbitrage opportunities.
+A TypeScript SDK for interacting with Reflex, enabling seamless execution of MEV capture and arbitrage opportunities.

 The Reflex SDK provides a developer-friendly interface to the core Reflex MEV system, abstracting away the complexity of smart contract interactions while providing full type safety and comprehensive testing.

 ## Features

-- 🚀 **Easy Integration**: Simple API for executing backruns and arbitrage
+- 🚀 **Easy Integration**: Simple API for executing MEV capture and arbitrage
 - 🔒 **Type Safety**: Full TypeScript support with comprehensive type definitions
 - 🧪 **Well Tested**: 49+ tests covering all functionality
 - 🛠 **Utility Functions**: Built-in helpers for address validation, token formatting, and more